 The Company engages in securitization activities related to commercial and residential mortgage loans and other types of financial assets.
 The Company may act as an underwriter of the beneficial interests that are sold to investors.
 The Company derecognizes financial assets transferred in securitizations, provided it has relinquished control over such assets.
 Transferred assets are accounted for at fair value prior to securitization.
 The Company generally receives cash in exchange for transferred assets.
-Net revenues related to underwriting activities are recognized in connection with the sales of the underlying beneficial interests to investors.

 The Company may have retained interests in transferred financial assets.
 These retained interests are classified as financial instruments owned in the consolidated statement of financial condition and are measured at fair value.
-The outstanding principal amount of the underlying collateral and fair value of retained interests transferred at December 31, 2010 were \$291.7 million and \$192.3 million, respectively.
+The outstanding principal amount of the underlying collateral and fair value of retained interests transferred at December 31, 2011 were \$252.5 million and \$0.8 million respectively.

-The following table sets forth the weighted average key economic assumptions used in measuring the fair value of the Company's retained interests and the sensitivity of this fair value to immediate adverse changes of 10% and 20% in those assumptions at December 31, 2010 (in thousands):
+The following table sets forth the weighted average key economic assumptions used in measuring the fair value of the Company's retained interests and the sensitivity of this fair value to immediate adverse changes of 10% and 20% in those assumptions at December 31, 2011 (in thousands):